Is Jeff Koons’ Art Pornography? (18+)

 min Read13 May 2022

 Jeff Koons has been controversial from the very beginning of his career, which began in around 1979.
 Having experimented with inflatable bunnies, sculptures of cheesy angels, and a lot of pinks, he challenges us and our preconceptions of art and kitsch, testing what is acceptable and what is simply tasteless.
 In 1989, he crossed yet another line by producing a series of very sexual posters and sculptures, making us question whether his art is pornography.

-The series “Made in Heaven” features Koons himself and the Italian porn-star Ilona Staller, also known as Cicciolina.
-Koons felt that in order to make the works more credible, they should be married, so they did.
-He employed Ilona’s regular photographer and backdrops to make the posters fit to the distinctive aesthetic associated with ‘glamour’ imagery and advertising.
+The series Made in Heaven features Koons himself and the Italian pornstar Ilona Staller, also known as Cicciolina.
+Koons felt that in order to make the works more credible, he needed to marry Cicciolina.
+He employed Ilona’s regular photographer and backdrops to make the posters fit with the distinctive aesthetic associated with “glamour” imagery and advertising.

-Koons tries to reference other provocative paintings, such as Edouard Manet’s Olympia, and by blurring the boundaries between fine art and pornography, to examine the place of sexuality in contemporary visual culture.
+Koons tries to reference other provocative paintings, such as Édouard Manet’s Olympia, and by blurring the boundaries between fine art and pornography, to examine the place of sexuality in contemporary visual culture.